Dum Maro Dum (song): Other versions

 The song has been remixed and sampled by a number of artists.
 It has also been included in many compilations.
-Dev Anand did not include the complete version of Dum Maro Dum in Hare Rama Hare Krishna, as he was worried the song would overshadow the film.
+Dev Anand did not include the complete version of "Dum Maro Dum" in the film, as he was worried the song would overshadow it.

-Usha Uthup (who sang the song "I Love You" with Asha Bhosle in Hare Rama Hare Krishna) has performed the song many times.
-British DJ, San-j Sanj has used the infectious guitar hook and created a dance track featuring Natty A called "So Real So Right".
+Usha Uthup (who sang the song "I Love You" with Asha Bhosle in the film) has performed the song many times.
+British DJ, San-j Sanj has used the guitar hook and created a dance track featuring Natty A, called "So Real So Right".
 DJ Ritu and Bally Sagoo compiled the song for their collection The Rough Guide to Bollywood in 2002.
 In 2004, the hip-hop artist Method Man sampled the song in his third album Tical 0: The Prequel, for the track "What's Happenin'" featuring Busta Rhymes.

-It was featured in the 2003 Bollywood movie Boom, where Zeenat Aman once again sings and dances to Dum Maro Dum.
-The song was re-recorded for the album You've Stolen My Heart (August 2005) by Kronos Quartet and Asha Bhosle.
+The song was re-recorded for the album You've Stolen My Heart (2005) by Kronos Quartet and Asha Bhosle.
 The album was a tribute to Rahul Dev Burman.
 The song was also featured in the soundtrack to the 2005 video game Grand Theft Auto: Liberty City Stories.

-Dum Maro Dum has been covered by Soul Funk Band Botown on the album 'The Soul of Bollywood'.
+"Dum Maro Dum" has been covered by soul funk band Botown on the album The Soul of Bollywood.
 Like the original, Botown's version was recorded completely live.
 It builds on the original's psychedelic soul leanings with a hypnotic laid-back groove.

-The song has recently been covered by Indian film enthusiasts "The Knockouts", from Luton, England, on their 4-track EP, The Remarkable Sounds of India.
-The Knockouts, who usually record lo-fi garage punk/surf instrumentals, have, for this release only, engaged the services of fellow Asha fan, Mick Sheridan, who has lived for several years in India.
+The song has also been covered by Indian film enthusiasts The Knockouts, from Luton, England, on their 4-track EP, The Remarkable Sounds of India.
+The Knockouts, who usually record lo-fi garage punk/surf instrumentals, have, for this release only, engaged the services of fellow Asha Bhosle fan, Mick Sheridan, who lived for several years in India.

-The song has also been remixed as an item song and picturized on Deepika Padukone in the Hindi film Dum Maaro Dum.